ProphetLamb/csharp-mongo-migrations/README.md

 ### Await migrations

-Wait for migrations to complete using `IMigrationCompletion` before accessing the database.
+Wait for migrations to complete using `IMigrationCompletion` before accessing the database at any point.

 -   The call is fast when the migration is completed, or the database is not configured.
 -   `IMigrationCompletion.WaitAsync` may not ever be called in constructors.